 School Hours: The school day is from 7:40 a.m. to 3:00 p.m. for students in grades K-5.
 Students are admitted to the building at 7:05 a.m.
 They are to report directly to the cafeteria and remain there in designated grade level areas.
 Morning assembly begins at 7:30 a.m., followed by dismissal to classes.
 A warning bell rings at 7:35 a.m., followed by the 7:40 a.m. tardy bell.
 Attendance is taken in classrooms when the instructional day begins at 7:40 a.m.
 For the safety of students, parents should not leave students unattended on school grounds before 7:05 a.m.
 Baranoff Elementary is not responsible for students left on the premises before 7:05 a.m.

 Attendance: Attendance notes must be submitted within 48 hours of the student's return to school.
 Please include the student's name, grade, teacher, date of and reason for absence and parent/guardian signature.
 Notes may be sent to school with your student, dropped off in the front office or emailed to firstname.lastname@example.org.
 Please remember, a doctor note only excuses the date of the appointment unless other dates are specified.
 A note that says the student may return in 1-3 days must still have exact dates noted if there are further absences.
 A parent note will suffice for those additional days.

 Nutrition and Food Services Information 2017/2018

 For information regarding the new food service software, SchoolCafe, please visit their website www.schoolcafe.com and see the attached flyer.

-- Parents may bring pre-cut food to share for their child's birthday
+- Parents may drop off non-edible items for their child's birthday

-- This food may not be provided to students in the cafeteria during meal service times
+- Food may not be provided to students in the cafeteria during meal service times

-- Treats may be left in the front office and will be served to students after 2:30pm
+- Birthday items may be left in the front office and will be served to students by the teacher after 2:30pm

 - Balloons are not permitted on campus